Jontay Porter Scandal Expands as Two More Charged in Betting Scheme

 According to federal prosecutors, the setup was simple but bold: "Player 1" — widely believed to be Porter — would inform the group in advance that he planned to exit a game early, claiming injury or illness.
 This would allow them to bet on his performance falling under expectations — and cash in.

-It worked: Mollah allegedly made over $1.3 million on a March 20 game after Porter exited just 2 minutes and 43 seconds in, recording 2 rebounds and no points or assists.
+According to the indictment, Mollah is alleged to have made over $1.3 million on a March 20 game after Porter exited just 2 minutes and 43 seconds in, recording 2 rebounds and no points or assists.
 A perfect outcome for anyone betting the "under."

 Back on January 26, Porter had also played only 4 minutes and 24 seconds against the Clippers before leaving, citing an aggravated eye issue.
 He finished with 0 points, 3 rebounds, and 1 assist — again, underperforming against betting lines.
-Prosecutors say McCormack personally profited over $33,000 on that game alone.
+Prosecutors allege McCormack profited over $33,000 on that game; the allegation has not been proven.

 Debts, Threats, and Encrypted Messages